 Williams had a super year in 2020, landing him on the PFN All-Pro defense.
 However, he has seen mixed results during his career, making a long-term deal a tough decision.
 Therefore, the Giants may wish to buy themselves more time with a second-straight franchise tag.

 Williams would be paid an exorbitant $19.4 million in 2021 on the franchise tag.
-However, even with the Giants short on cap space, that may be better than committing around $17 million per year over a four or five-year deal to a player who only has one great year so far in his career.
+Even with the Giants short on cap space, that may be better than committing around $17 million per year over a four or five-year deal to a player who only has one great year so far in his career.

 Shaquil Barrett, EDGE, Tampa Bay Buccaneers

 Barrett is the fourth name on this list who could receive a second consecutive franchise tag in 2021.
 After 19.5 sacks in 2019, Barrett managed just 8 sacks in 2020.
-However, he managed to rack up an impressive 42 pressures and integral to the Buccaneers’ Super Bowl victory.
+However, he managed to rack up an impressive 42 pressures and was integral to the Buccaneers’ Super Bowl victory.
 The Buccaneers’ issue is that Barrett will be looking to be paid like a top-tier defensive end.

 Given he has just one double-digit sack season, the Buccaneers may be hesitant to commit.
 Therefore, they could give him the franchise tag again in 2021 to buy more time.